Because One Stuff Isn't Enough

 Note: All time frames listed below are EST unless stated otherwise.

-Q: I can’t get the episode to play.
+Q: I can’t get any of your releases to play.
 What do I do?

-Q: When will the next Jojo blu-ray volume be released?
+Q: When will the next episode of Jojo be released?

-Q: Why don’t you guys typeset the sound effects in Jojo?
+Q: Why don’t you guys typeset the sound effects?